TysonJones/uclhc-monitor-light/README.md

 "INFLUX PASSWORD": "correcthorsebatterystaple",
 "DATABASE URL": "http://[your-domain]:8086",
 ```
+> Note that if keeping this username and password private is important, then keep in mind they're in the URLs opened by the daemon which are printed in debug mode (`DEBUG_MODE = True`), which may be logged by the CRON job, so make the log private.

 You may optionally change the field `JOB CONSTRAINT` which constrains which jobs are collected from the Condor binaries, in the [Condor expression syntax](http://research.cs.wisc.edu/htcondor/manual/v7.6/4_1Condor_s_ClassAd.html).
 Note classad string literals must be in quotations, which must be escaped to be valid JSON.
 For example
 ```
 "JOB CONSTRAINT": "Owner=?=\"jdost\""